About This Statistic

-This statistic shows the sales figures for travel e-commerce in the United States from 2002 to 2012.
-In 2012, travel e-commerce sales in the United States amounted to 103 billion U.S. dollars, demonstrating a 9 percent year-on-year growth compared to 2011.
+This statistic shows the sales figures for travel e-commerce in the United States from 2002 to 2014.
+In the most recent year, travel e-commerce sales in the United States amounted to 122 billion U.S. dollars, demonstrating a 11 percent year-on-year growth compared to 2013.